oh-lang/oh-lang/WALKTHROUGH.md

 container is defined without `um`:

 ```
-# if any field in a container is an `um` class, we expect everyone to be.
+# if any field in an object/container is an `um` class, we expect everyone to be.
 # this is to save developers from accidentally forgetting an `Um`
-Container:
+Object_or_container:
 [   Greeting: after(Seconds: 2, Return: "hello")    # COMPILE ERROR!
     Noun: after(Seconds: 1, Return: "world") Um     # ok
 ]